Hackzzila/awesome-json/README.md

 [![optionalDependencies Status](https://david-dm.org/hackzzila/awesome-json/optional-status.svg)](https://david-dm.org/hackzzila/awesome-json?type=optional)

 ## About
-awesome-json is a simple system for reading JSON (plus BSON and YAML) files, and automatically writing to the JSON (or BSON/YAML) file whenever the object is updated. awesome-json supports gzip compression as well.
+awesome-json is a simple system for reading JSON (plus BSON, YAML, and MsgPack) files, and automatically writing to the JSON (or BSON/YAML/MsgPack) file whenever the object is updated. awesome-json supports gzip compression as well.

 ## Installation